 QCA is pleased to announce the 2019 ArtPort Residents!

-Visit 2019 ArtPort Resident Holger Keifel in his studio at the Marine Air Terminal.
-For his project, he will be taking portraits and interviewing visitors, to create a contemporary view of travel.
+Visit 2019 ArtPort Resident Davi Leventhal in his studio at the Marine Air Terminal.
+For his project, he create the traditional Brazilian textile craft fuxicos in the space, and invite visitors to make these with him, to create a growing tapestry in the studio.

 Blog Post - “What Sets The ArtPort Program Apart From Other Residencies?”

 Applications for the 2019 Artport Residency are now closed